JustSlightly4/CardGame/README.md

 # StateVariables
 The state variables file contains multiple classes that hold the state of some screen or object.
 For example, the editcard screen relies on a state class to track which card is being edited and the edits being made.

+# GameDataManager
+The GameDataManager class saves and loads deck into and from JSON files.
+This class is currently extremely WIP.

 # Globals
-The globals file contains variables or functions that, for some reason, need to be global.
+The globals file contains variables, functions, and macros that need to be global.
 Currently, this includes large, unchanging strings and overloaded operators for Raylib.

 # Coding Conventions
 - Variables: camelCase